-The Cambridgeshire and Peterborough Combined Authority is committed to working with Government to deliver on our collective ambition, a London-style network across our geography.
 Since 1986, bus operators have decided what services to run, including the routes, timetables and fares charged.
 Local authorities can pay operators to run other additional services that wouldn't otherwise be provided.
-Currently, the Combined Authority spends £Mx on the provision of such services across the region.
-Authorities are also responsible for providing bus priority measures, bus stop infrastructure, Park & Ride sites and the Busway.
+Currently, the Combined Authority spends EMx on the provision of such services across the region, of which x% is levied from Cambridgeshire County Council and Peterborough City Council.
+Local Highway Authorities are also responsible for providing bus priority measures, bus stop infrastructure, Park & Ride sites and the Busway.
 The Cambridgeshire and Peterborough bus network has generally declined over the period since 1986, although areas of partnership including the Cambridgeshire Busway and Cambridge Park & Ride network have delivered improvements.